Stefan Decker

-Stefan Decker is a computer scientist, Full Professor for Database and Information Systems at RWTH Aachen University, and managing director of the Fraunhofer Institute for Applied Information Technology.
-He specializes in the Semantic Web.
-As of 25 January 2020, his research reached 21,206 (with h-index of 66 and i10-index of 201) Google Scholar Citations, making him one of the most influential Semantic Web researchers.
+Stefan Josef Decker is a computer scientist, Professor for Database and Information Systems at RWTH Aachen University, and Managing Director of the Fraunhofer Institute for Applied Information Technology.
+He specializes in the Semantic Web, Link Data, Knowledge Graphs and Computer Science.
+As of January 25th, 2020, his research reached 21,206 (with h-index of 83 and i10-index of 201) Google Scholar Citations, notable for a Semantic Web researchers.

 He was formerly Professor of Digital Enterprise at the National University of Ireland Galway, and executive director of the Digital Enterprise Research Institute, Galway.
 Prof. Decker studied Computer Science at the University of Kaiserslautern.
 He received his doctorate at the Karlsruhe Technical University.

 He was elected to the Royal Irish Academy in 2010.